jjatria/AI-FANN/README.md

 trying to do so is an error.

-If called with a positional argument, it will be coerced to a [Num] and this function will instead _set_ this as the activation steepenss for the specified layer and neuron and return the calling AI::FANN object.
+If called with a positional argument, it will be coerced to a [Num] and this function will instead _set_ this as the activation steepness for the specified layer and neuron and return the calling AI::FANN object.

 When used as a setter, specifying the layer is always required.
 This can